Fried-Electronics/Fried-Electronics/README.md

 - 👋 Hi, I’m @Fried-Electronics
-- 👀 I’m interested in Microcontrollers, PCB Design, Embedded C, LabVIEW, Pyhton
+- 👀 I’m interested in Microcontrollers, PCB Design, Embedded C, LabVIEW, Python
 - 🌱 I’m currently learning all of the above
 - 📫 How to reach me contact@friedelectronics.co.uk